Our picks of the best turkey calls, how to perform, and when to use each one.

 The reason the Turkey Ninja by Woodhaven Custom calls gets my pick is because of how well built, durable, and easy to use it is.
 Every year, I just take it out of the case and it’s ready to go.
 Unlike most mouth calls that can be a challenge to learn, with little to no practice on the turkey ninja you will be proficient at calling turkeys.

-One of the most important turkey calls a turkey hunter can carry is a locator call, because until you locate turkeys you have nothing to hunt.
+One of the most important things a turkey hunter can carry is a locator call because until you locate turkeys, you have nothing to hunt.
 I put my faith in the Woodhaven’s Ninja Owl.
 Of all the owl turkey calls I have tried this is by far the easiest and most realistic sounding call on the market.
 It is also very affordable compared to others of its kind.

 Flextone’s Cluck-N-Purr is my favorite soft turkey call for the reason that once you learn to use it you will be set for clucks and purrs.
 I feel that cutting is one of the best turkey calls to get a weary tom to commit to your decoy spread, and it is also a good long-range call.
 The only downfall is that you can’t use this call while holding your gun like a mouth call but is great if you have problems learning a mouth call.

-Best Turkey Call (Box Call) – Quaker Boy Box Call (Shop from $16)
+Best Turkey Box Call – Quaker Boy Box Call

 The Quaker Boy box call is made from poplar wood and is a 2-sided box call.
 It is simple and easy to learn to use – perfect for a veteran or novice hunter.
 Additionally, this is a very versatile call as many different turkey sounds can be made from just this call alone.